AboutServicesTechnologyApplicationsTeamContact

 Technology

-Flexible polyimide microelectrode threads integrated into biodegradable hydrogel nerve scaffolds, enabling natural axon regeneration directly around electrodes.
+Stingray-shaped polyimide microelectrode arrays integrated into decellularized nerve allografts, leveraging native ECM architecture to guide axon regeneration directly around electrodes.

 01